martincooper/scala-datatable/docs/DataColumnModificationExamples.md

 out of bounds error, or duplicate column names.

 ## Adding Columns
-To add a new Column, call the add method on the table.columns collection.
+To add a new column, call the add method on the table.columns collection.
 This will return a new DataTable structure including the additional column.

 ```scala